3231P - Student Records Procedure

 - Inspection and review shall be conducted during normal working hours, unless the custodian (teacher, counselor, nurse, psychologist, principal) consents to other arrangements.
 Custodians shall provide assistance in the interpretation and analysis of student records as needed.
 Although records must remain within District control, they may be copied or reproduced by or for the parent or eligible student at their own expense.

-Information from the cumulative file shall be interpreted to the student upon his/her request.
-Information contained in supplementary records shall be interpreted to the student upon his/her request and with the consent of the parent.
-An eligible student (a student over the age of 18) may inspect his/her cumulative file and supplementary records.
+Information from the cumulative file shall be interpreted to the student upon their request.
+Information contained in supplementary records shall be interpreted to the student upon their request and with the consent of the parent.
+An eligible student (a student over the age of 18) may inspect their cumulative file and supplementary records.
 The right of access granted the parent or eligible student includes the right to be provided a list of the types of student-related education records maintained by the school and the District.
 The parent and eligible student have the right to inspect or to be informed of the content of any record containing personally identifiable information regarding more than one student, provided that the right to access shall apply only to that portion of the record or document which relates to the student.
 Upon graduation from high school, a student may request to receive a final transcript in addition to the diploma.

 Parents and eligible students shall be notified annually of their right to inspect and review the records of their children and their other rights under the Family Education Rights and Privacy Act through the following notice: https://www.isd411.org/about-us/legal-notices.